elasticio/api-docs/source/includes/_tenants.md

 HTTP/1.1 204 No Content
 ```

-The endpoint deletes the Certificate.
+The endpoint deletes a Certificate.

 ### HTTP Request